openebs-archive/openebs-docs/docs/tsg_pvs.md

   - OpenEBS volume replica crashes or restarts due to software bugs

-- In all the above cases, loss of the device for a period greater than the node iSCSI initiator timeout causes the volumes to be remounted as RO.
+- In all the above cases, loss of the device for a period greater than the node iSCSI initiator timeout causes the volumes to be re-mounted as RO.

 - In certain cases, the node/replica loss can lead to the replica quorum not being met (i.e., less than 51% of replicas available) for an extended period of time, causing the OpenEBS volume to be presented as a RO device.